How the coronavirus may reshape AI research conferences

 A silver lining for attendees will be reduced prices.
 ICLR’s online event registration fees now stand at $50 for students and $100 for nonstudents.
 By comparison, a 2019 ICLR in-person ticket cost $450 for students and $550 for nonstudents.

 Learnings from ICLR 2020 could be shared with other scientific or AI research conferences interested in encouraging remote participation or with other big conferences forced to adapt to the pandemic.
-Another major machine learning even, the Computer Vision and Pattern Recognition (CVPR) conference, is set to take place in Seattle in June, but that could still change.
+Another major machine learning event, the Computer Vision and Pattern Recognition (CVPR) conference, is set to take place in Seattle in June, but that could still change.
 As the state was one of the areas hardest hit by coronavirus cases in the U.S., Washington Governor Jay Inslee this week banned all gatherings of more than 250 people in Seattle.
 Inslee said if changes aren’t made, the state of Washington could have 64,000 cases by May.

 An online-only version of ICLR may be the biggest such experiment yet, and pulling it off will be no small feat.
 According to the 2019 AI Index report, ICLR attracted about 3,000 attendees last year and attendance grew 15 times between 2014 and 2019.
 After considering a record number of papers, ICLR accepted 680 papers for publication in 2020.
 More than a dozen workshops attached to the conference may also consider remote options.